18 Pages

 LO2 Analyse the factors to be considered when implementing and evaluating inclusive learning and development to drive sustainable business performance

-A key step towards a high-performance organization is high performing employees.
+A key step towards a high-performance organization is high-performing employees.
 Continuous learning is crucial for employees to meet the evolving organizational goals and objectives.
-High impact learning culture has proved transformative for Unilever which reflects in is not only high retention rate of employees but also the overall performance and productivity of the organization.
+High impact learning culture has proved transformative for Unilever which reflects in not only the high retention rate of employees but also the overall performance and productivity of the organization.

 Organizational and individual learning, training, and development